Ice424/ChillOriginsData/README.md

 # ChillOrigins
 ## An origins DataPack created for the chill server origins thing

-Contains 14 origins all with abilites relating to people personality and or username place the zip in your datapks folder then unzip it *should* work, issues can be submitted on git hub or on the discord
+Contains 14 origins all with abilities relating to people personality and or username place the zip in your datapack folder then unzip it *should* work, issues can be submitted on git hub or on the discord

 it may not idk why

-This also requires a reasource pack that can be found here: https://github.com/Ice424/ChillOriginsReasources/tree/main
+This also requires a resource pack that can be found here: https://github.com/Ice424/ChillOriginsReasources/tree/main

 ## To Do

 - [x] ~~Finish To Do list~~
-- [ ] Possesed Origin
+- [ ] Possessed Origin
     - [ ] Implementation
     - [ ] power activation
     - [ ] Buffs